S4srihari/leetcode_difficulty_tag_remover/README.md

 1st STEP: You fork and clone this repo into your local machine.

 2nd STEP: Open the Chrome browser.
-Select the Manage Extensions and select Load Unpacked.
+Select the Manage Extensions from Extensions, Turn on Developer mode, and select Load Unpacked.

 3rd STEP: Find the folder you cloned and select it.
 That's it.
 You are ready to grind Leetcode way better.